lambdaclass/cairo-vm/README.md

 - `run_from_cairo_pie`: Runs a Cairo PIE instead of a compiled json file.
 The name of the file will be the first argument received by the CLI (as if it were to run a normal compiled program).
 Can only be used if proof_mode is not enabled.

+- `cairo_layout_params_file`: Only used with dynamic layout.
+Receives the name of a json file with the dynamic layout parameters.

 For example, to obtain the air public inputs from a fibonacci program run, we can run :

 ```bash